bystrogenomics/bystro/FIELDS.md

 <em>**refSeq.clinvar.numberSubmitters**</em> - total number of submissions of the Clinvar variant

 <em>**refSeq.clinvar.reviewStatus**</em> - level of intepretation of the variant provided
-  * <md-icon class='material-icons small list-center'>help</md-icon> Such as "reviewed by expert panel"
+  * Such as "reviewed by expert panel"

 <em>**refSeq.clinvar.chromStart**</em> - chromosome start site for the clinvar record